-Sustainability Appraisal Objective Detailed considerations Yes/No Comments Notes on site based mitigation To consider the second of Will it conserve and enhance internationally nationally important wildlife sites? - Site is located within 1km of a statutory wildlife site, but this is in excess of 800m of the site and would not be affected by development.
+Sustainability Appraisal Objective Detailed considerations Yes/No Comments Notes on site based mitigation To avaid domests to Will it conserve and enhance internationally nationally important wildlife sites? - Site is located within 1km of a statutory wildlife site, but this is in excess of 800m of the site and would not be affected by development.
 To avoid damage to designated sites and species (including UK and Will it conserve and enhance locally important (non-statutory wildlife sites)? - There are no non statutory wildlife sites within 300m of the sites - Ensure policy to Local BAP Priority Habitat and Species) and enhance Could development affect protected species or BAP priority species?
-Potential for GCN and foraging bats on site Hedgerows provide nesting habitat for BAP bird species. safeguard and reinforce existing tree belt north of biodiversity and geodiversity across the District Will it provide tree planting or other habitat creation on site including National Forest Planting (where relevant)?
+Potential for GCN and foraging bats on site Hedgerows provide nesting habitat for BAP bird species. safeguard and reinforce existing tree belt north of Snelsmoor Lane. biodiversity and geodiversity across the District Will it provide tree planting or other habitat creation on site including National Forest Planting (where relevant)?
 The Environmental Statement and concept master plan which was submitted for both sites indicates that this site would include new informal and formal open space.
 Development would also protect the existing tree belt along Snelsmoor Lane and strengthen tree planting around the north and west of the site.
-Snelsmoor Lane.
-Will it protect sites of geological importance? - Site is not located within 1km of a Regionally important geological site Will it reduce the number of households waiting for accommodation?
-Sites would contribute towards the delivery of 30% affordable housing, with the remainder market housing. - Ensure policies Will it increase the range and affordability of housing for all social groups?
+Will it protect sites of geological importance? - Site is not located within 1km of a Regionally important geological site Will it reduce the number of households waiting for accommodation? - Sites would contribute towards the delivery of 30% affordable housing, with the remainder market housing. - Ensure policies support the delivery of appropriate mix and tenure of new homes including affordable housing Include policy to guide delivery of To provide decent and affordable homes that meet local needs Will it increase the range and affordability of housing for all social groups?
 Development has potential to deliver a mix of homes in respect of tenure and housing type.
-No No data has been submitted by site promoters in respect of likely mix proposed on site support the delivery of appropriate mix and tenure of new homes including affordable housing Include policy to guide delivery of gypsy and traveller sites To provide decent and affordable homes that meet local needs Will it improve the suitability of new homes for older and/disabled groups? - Development would make an uncertain contribution towards delivering homes for older and/or disabled people.
+No No data has been submitted by site promoters in respect of likely mix proposed on site Will it improve the suitability of new homes for older and/disabled groups?
+Development would make an uncertain contribution towards delivering homes for older and/or disabled people.
 No information is currently held on potential housing mix on this site.
 Will it provide sufficient housing to meet existing and future need?
 The site could contribute to overall housing need in South Derbyshire and Derby City in combination with other developments in South Derbyshire and the City and is potentially deliverable within the plan period.
-Will it reduce the number of unfit or empty homes? - Sites are urban extension and will not bring empty homes back into use or improve unfit homes.
-Will it meet the needs of travelling show people?
-No, site would be an urban extension and would be very unlikely to includes provision for travelling communities
+Will it reduce the number of unfit or empty homes? - Sites are urban extension and will not bring empty homes back into use or improve unfit homes. gypsy and traveller sites Will it meet the needs of travelling show people?
+No, site would be an urban extension and would be very unlikely to includes provision for travelling communities Liavener Sites